scottstirling/bitcloutDAO/README.md

 By the same token, the mastery orchestrating the components of the BitClout "solution" and carrying it off so far is respectable.

 Other services used by the BitClout UI:
+- https://amp.bitclout.com - endpoint for gathering analytics about user activity and transactions to send to an Amplitude (https://www.amplitude.com/) account.
 - https://bitcoinfees.earn.com/api/v1/fees/recommended - gets the current price for transaction fees transacted on BitClout.
 - https://api.blockcypher.com/v1/btc/main/addrs/${e}/full?token=... - see blockcypher public api docs
 - https://api.blockcypher.com/v1/btc/test3/addrs/${e}/full?token... - test endpoint for ^